Cameron-Blake/week09-HW/README.md

-# Fitness Tracker
+# ReadMe Generator
   ![Github License](https://img.shields.io/badge/license-undefined-blue.svg)

   ## Description

-  With starter create an app that uses mongoDB that tracks your workouts then deploy it to heroku.
+  Using node.js create a terminal based application that you can put informatino into to create a professional readme file.

   ## Table of Contents